 All staff who work or perform activities on behalf of an organisation must take responsibility for their own health, safety and wellbeing.
-Any accidents, incidents, near misses, concerns or issues must be reported to the line manager immediately or a Senior member of staff.
+Any accidents, incidents, near misses, concerns or issues must be reported to the line manager immediately.

-Prior to any loneworking commencing, staff must work with their line manager to explore any possible risks and where appropriate and proportionate carry out a fuller Risk Assessment.
+Prior to any loneworking commencing, staff must work with their line manager to carry out a Risk Assessment.
 Staff should not put themselves or remain within any situation in which they are not comfortable.